hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 ### When to use

 - Use the `Copy::Button` to conveniently copy large text blocks, such as code snippets, API keys, or Tokens.
-- Don’t use the `CopyButton` to copy the text within the button container, instead use a [Copy Snippet](/components/copy/snippet).
+- Don’t use the `Copy::Button` to copy the text within the button container, instead use a [`Copy::Snippet`](/components/copy/snippet).

 ### When not to use